 ACM Shanghai has determined that several of its customers have mainland China-based facilities that meet the restricted criteria set out in the October 2022 and October 2023 rules, and has also determined that several of its products, and/or components for its products, may meet the parameters of export control classification numbers, or ECCNs, affected by the restrictions.
 ACM and ACM Shanghai have implemented modifications to their existing business policies and practices in response to the October 2022 and October 2023 restrictions, including by imposing limitations on the activities of their U.S. persons and undertaking measures in connection with their supply chains more broadly to comply with the new regulations.
-ACM Shanghai is continuing to assess the impact of the October 2023 changes, together with the October 2022 rules, and will continually adjust or modify its policies and practices are required to comply with these or other related updates.
-Based on our ongoing review, we believe these regulations may directly impact ACM Shanghai's ability to meet its future production plans, or indirectly impact the spending plans of ACM Shanghai's ability to meet its future production plans, or parts subject to U.S. export controls from outside the United States to support tool shipments to such facilities, or to be embedded into tools defined by affected ECCNs.
+ACM Shanghai is continuing to assess the impact of the October 2023 changes, together with the October 2022 rules, and will continually adjust or modify its policies and practices as required to comply with these or other related updates.
+Based on our ongoing review, we believe these regulations may directly impact ACM Shanghai's ability to meet its future production plans, or indirectly impact the spending plans of ACM Shanghai's customer base.
+ACM may not be able to import, or may face substantial restrictions in importing, certain parts from the United States or parts subject to U.S. export controls from outside the United States to support tool shipments to such facilities, or to be embedded into tools defined by affected ECCNs.

 We believe that as a result of the October 2022 and October 2023 restrictions, several ACM Shanghai customers have significantly reduced production and related capital spending at facilities meeting the restricted advanced node capabilities.
 In addition, ACM Shanghai has experienced challenges as the companies in its supply chain adapt their policies to the new regulations.
-These factors had an adverse impact on ACM Shanghai's shipments and sales in the twelve months ended

-December 31, 2023.
+These factors had an adverse impact on ACM Shanghai's shipments and sales in the twelve months ended December 31, 2023.
 We anticipate these factors will continue to have an adverse impact on ACM Shanghai's shipments and sales in future periods, including as a result of any impacts from the October 2023 revisions.